UK tech experts · info@vividrepairs.co.uk

 • No paid placementsAffiliate commission doesn't change what wins.

 Finding a reliable laptop under £300 requires balancing performance, build quality and practicality.
 This guide reviews the best budget options available in 2024, focusing on machines that deliver genuine value rather than bottom-tier compromises.
-Whether you need Windows for Office work, Chrome OS for web browsing, or macOS for creative tasks, we've tested and compared the leading contenders.
+Whether you need Windows for Office work, Chrome OS for web browsing, or macOS for creative tasks, this guide compares the leading contenders.
 The budget laptop market has shifted considerably over the past year, with improved processors and storage becoming standard even at lower price points.

 Quick Verdict